Student Health Service, Department of Health, The Government of the Hong Kong Special Administrative Region

 • listen to what people say

-• try to empathize with them
+• try to empathise with them

 • acknowledge their feelings

-• actively invite them to make suggestions
+• actively invite them to express themselves

 (5) Social expression